What is the filter rule syntax? What xFlow (NetFlow/sFlow/jFlow) and IPFIX filter parameters are supported by PRTG?

 Filter Rules for Custom Packet Sniffing, xFlow, or IPFIX Sensors

-Note: For details (i.e., additional rules), please see PRTG Manual: Filter Rules for xFlow, IPFIX and Packet Sniffer Sensors.
+Note: For details (for example, additional rules), see PRTG Manual: Filter Rules for xFlow, IPFIX and Packet Sniffer Sensors.

 Filter rules are used for the include, exclude and channel definition fields of custom packet sniffer, NetFlow, sFlow, jFlow, and IPFIX sensors.

 Filter rules are based on the following format: